athiriAung/Loan-Approval-System/README.md

 Loan_Status = add all 8 features and if the value is > 12, Yes else No#

-True Positive  - ATA bank approves loan request but system also agree#
+True Positive  - ATA bank approves loan request and system also agree#

 False Positive - System approves loan request but ATA bank did not allow.

-True Negative  - ATA bank did not approves loan request but system also agree#
+True Negative  - ATA bank did not approves loan request and system also agree#

 False Negative - System rejects loan request but ATA allows that loan request#